avaneev/lzav/README.md

 LZAV algorithm and its source code (which is
 [ISO C99](https://en.wikipedia.org/wiki/C99)) were quality-tested with:
-Clang, GCC, MSVC, Intel C++ compilers; on x86, x86-64 (Intel, AMD), AArch64 (Apple Silicon) architectures; Windows 10, CentOS 8 Linux, macOS 14.3.
+Clang, GCC, MSVC, Intel C++ compilers; on x86, x86-64 (Intel, AMD), AArch64 (Apple Silicon) architectures; Windows 10, AlmaLinux 9.3, macOS 14.3.

 ## Comparisons ##

 The tables below present performance ballpark numbers of LZAV algorithm (based on Silesia dataset).

-While LZ4 there seems to be compressing faster, LZAV comparably provides 13.7% memory storage cost savings.
-This is a significant benefit in database and file system use cases since compression is only about 30% slower while CPUs rarely run at their maximum capacity anyway, and disk I/O times are reduced due to a better compression.
+While LZ4 there seems to be compressing faster, LZAV comparably provides 14.2% memory storage cost savings.
+This is a significant benefit in database and file system use cases since compression is only about 35% slower while CPUs rarely run at their maximum capacity anyway, and disk I/O times are reduced due to a better compression.
 In general, LZAV holds a very strong position in this class of data compression algorithms, if one considers all factors: